wulfharth7/AnkiClone/README.md

 * Progress bar...does progress now.
 * In the _Flashcards_ user control, if I am deleting cards from my deck and only one is left, deleting that one will make that deck dead, will have to remove it and create again.
 * When creating decks, I can't use deck names that contains spaces like "john's deck"
+* Card numbers go out of the line, if its more than 99

 ### Screenshots
 ![image](https://user-images.githubusercontent.com/64064136/163731659-887a8497-306a-4766-abf6-847aa0e2f4dc.png)